Wednesday

 Editorial Note

-both the (selected) facsimile pages and the complete transcription is a copy of Leicester's original photocopied text lent to me by Richard Taylor.
+both the (selected) facsimile pages and the complete transcription come from a copy of Leicester's original photocopied text lent to me by Richard Taylor.
 Bibliographical details and transcriptions of blurb and prelims are also given for the first commercial publication (Auckland: Paper Table, 2017).

 - Jack Ross,